Polo: The field

 The playing field is 300 by 160 yd, the area of approximately six soccer fields or nine American football fields 10 acre, while arena polo is 315 by 151 ft.
 This is the largest playing field of any modern sport.
 The playing field is carefully maintained with closely mowed turf providing a safe, fast playing surface.
 Goals are posts which are set eight yards apart, centred at each end of the field.
 The surface of a polo field requires careful and constant grounds maintenance to keep the surface in good playing condition.
 During half-time of a match, spectators are invited to go onto the field to participate in a polo tradition called "divot stomping", which was developed not only to help replace the mounds of earth (divots) that are torn up by the horses' hooves, but also to afford spectators the opportunity to walk about and socialise.

 Outdoor polo game structure

-Outdoor or field polo lasts about one and a half to two hours and consists of four to eight seven-minute chukkas, between or during which players change mounts.
+Outdoor or field polo lasts about one and a half to two hours and consists of four to eight seven-minute chukkas (or chukkers), between or during which players change mounts.
 At the end of each seven-minute chukka, play continues for an additional 30 seconds or until a stoppage in play, whichever comes first.
 There is a four-minute interval between chukkas and a ten-minute halftime.
 Play is continuous and is only stopped for rule infractions (fouls), broken tack (equipment) or injury to horse or player.
 The object is to score goals by hitting the ball between the goal posts, no matter how high in the air.
 If the ball goes wide of the goal, the defending team is allowed a free "knock-in" from the place where the ball crossed the goal line, thus getting ball back into play.